Gavin Clayton – Executive Director

 Claire Adams – Website Design & Support

 Without Claire’s input we simply would not have a website.
 Her skills really are invaluable.
-All the work she delivers for Arts and Minds is done on a voluntary basis.
+All the work she delivers for Arts and Minds is done on a voluntary basis amidst a very busy schedule working for Cambridge University.

-Kevin Hall – Assistant for Arts on Prescription
+Kevin Hall – Volunteer Ambassador for Arts on Prescription

-Kevin Hall has been volunteering as an assistant with Arts on Prescription workshops, having enjoyed his experience as a participant.
-Kev also volunteers at the Museum of Archaeology and Anthropology in Cambridge and enjoys mountain biking.
+Kevin Hall has been volunteering as an ambassador with Arts on Prescription workshops, having enjoyed his experience as a participant.
+Kev has also been volunteering at the Museum of Archaeology and Anthropology in Cambridge and enjoys mountain biking.

 Sophie Lightfoot studied Knitted Textile Design at the University of Brighton and followed this with a Masters in Communication Design: Illustration at Kingston University.
 Sophie has a particular interest in the therapeutic use of crafts and creativity.
-Sophie has volunteered with Arts on Prescription, Creative Writing sessions and as part of the team that coordinated the Arts and Minds event at the Fitzwilliam Museum in October 2016.
+Sophie has volunteered with Arts on Prescription, Creative Writing sessions and as part of the team that has coordinated Arts and Minds events in October 2016 and October 2017.

 Lord Renfrew of Kaimsthorn